pokt-network/pocket/docs/contributing/contribution/development.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+If applicable, provide instructions so others can reproduce the results.
 Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B

-For bugs provide the following information, if available, link to the reporting issue **How to reproduce**
+For bugs, if available, provide the following information:
-- Reporter Name:
+- **Reporter Name**:
-- Reported Date:
+- **Reported Date**:
-- Steps to reproduce: As specific as possible
+- **Steps to reproduce**: As specific as possible
-- Release/Build Version:
+- **Release/Build Version**:
-- Environment: OS, framework version
+- **Environment**: OS, framework version, etc

 # Checklist: